At least 31 states set their one-day coronavirus case records in October - KESQ

 Window to get control over cases narrows

-The US has a narrow window of time before more drastic measures like mandatory lockdowns will have to be considered, Dr. Leana Wen, a former Baltimore health commissioner, said Saturday.
+Dr. Leana Wen, a former Baltimore health commissioner, echoed those thoughts, saying the US has a narrow window of time before more drastic measures like mandatory lockdowns will have to be considered.

 “We are seeing Covid-19 hotspots raging all over the country, and right now we have an opportunity to implement targeted measures like universal mask wearing, like making sure that high-risk businesses like bars in certain areas are shut down, like instructing the public that we should be avoiding social gatherings of extended family and friends,” she told CNN.

-To help combat the spread in the state, the Michigan health department recently issued new rules for restaurants, to take effect Monday.
+To help combat Covid’s spread, the Michigan health department issued rules for restaurants, to take effect Monday.
 The order says all restaurants must “maintain accurate records of the names and phone numbers of patrons who purchase food for consumption on the premises, and the date and time of entry.”

+Illinois also broke its daily case record Saturday, with 7,899 new cases reported, bringing the total to 410,300 in the state.

 New York requires most travelers to get negative tests

-With cases surging throughout the country, New York Gov. Andrew Cuomo announced Saturday that most travelers must now get Covid-19 tests before and after arrival in the state.
+With cases surging through the country, New York Gov. Andrew Cuomo announced Saturday that most travelers must now get Covid-19 tests before and after arrival in the state.

 The new policy replaces a previous advisory list of states with rising case counts from which travelers were required to quarantine for 14 days upon arrival in New York, the governor said during a call with the media.